epajo23-cmd/CarRental-System/README.md

 Car Rental System

 A desktop-based Car Rental System built using **Java** and **JavaFX**, following an MVC architecture.
 The system allows users to browse cars, make bookings, and manage rentals, while administrators and workers can manage the platform.
+This project was done by Eden Pajo(github.com/epajo23-cmd) and Thomas Kroj(github.com/tthomas2512) and uploaded to github after being finished.

 Features